ktrammell95/handbook/curriculum/prework/09-computer set up.md

-## Get your Computer ready
+# Get your Computer ready

 "A good craftsmans knows his tools".
 This is double so for software developers.
 Follow the steps to prepare your computer for the course.
 As a rule of thumb, if your computer has a CD drives, its too old for the course and an update is needed

-** Reach out to me on Slack or email if you get stuck here!!!**
+**Reach out to SDG Staff on Slack or email if you get stuck here!!!**

-## Dev environment
+## Dev machine

-The suggested computer for students is an Apple MacBook Pro laptop less than two years old.
+The suggested computer for students is an Apple MacBook Pro laptop **less than two years old**.
 Minimum requirements:
 - 8GB of RAM
 - 500GB HDD